alliejay/constructor-game-star-wars/README.md

 ### Rules
 * You can only visit each location once!
 If you try to visit the same place twice, your droid pilot will be sure to tell you that you're losing your marbles.
 * Similarly, you can only deploy to a location or initiate a Jedi quest at the same location once.
-If you try to do so, you're on board droid will scold you for wasting precious time.
+If you try to do so, your on board droid will scold you for wasting precious time.
 * Don't mess with the tracking or launch system!
 Those are for your droid pilot to control and he'll smartmouth you if you mess around.
-R2D2 is fair game, he has a few different opinions he'll voice if you hover over him.
+R2D2 is fair game, he has a few different opinions he'll voice if you should choose to hear him.
 * Once your mission progress goes below 0% you lose and have failed the entire galaxy.
 Good job.
 You'll have to refresh and try again if you want to redeem yourself.
-Even if you keep trying to go to new locations, your droid pilot will remind you that you're a failure.
+If you keep trying to go to new locations, your droid pilot will be sure to remind you that you're a failure.
 * Once your mission progress reaches 100% you win!

 ### Play
 [Click here](http://alliejay.github.io/constructor-game-star-wars/) or choose to deploy locally with the instructions below.
+**Note that due to my beginner level skills at the time of making this game, you may need to resize your window for it to display properly.**

 ### Deploy locally
 1. Clone repo